Jennifer Okere: Career

-The makers of the movie first sold its right to Charles Okpaleke in 2015 for a possible remake.
-In 2015, Ramsey Nouah acquired the rights to Living In Bondage from Kenneth Nnebue, and filmed the remake in Europe, America, and Nigeria.
-Both Charles Okpaleke and Nouah's rights resulted to becoming a sequel titled Living in Bondage: Breaking Free.

-Her second movie, Glamour Girls was starred by Liz Benson, Ngozi Ezeonu, Eucharia Anuobi, Pat Attah, Ernest Obi, Zack Orji, and others.
-On 12 December 2019, a Nigerian filmmaker Charles Okpaleke, acquired it for the lifetime copyrights of the 1994 for a modern remake.
+Her second role was in Glamour Girls, starring Liz Benson, Ngozi Ezeonu, Eucharia Anuobi, Pat Attah, Ernest Obi, Zack Orji, and others.

 Okere also featured in Ikuku and True Confession.
 She also acted The Oath, The Ripples, Strange Woman, Calabash.
 The Oath was Okere's final movie.

 Awards

 In 1996, Okere received The Movie Award as the Best Igbo Actress after acting Ikuku (part 2).
 After her death, she was awarded The Afro Heritage Broadcasting and Entertainment Awards (AHBEA) in 2016, in Houston, Texas.
 The award was received by her husband, Emeka Ossai at the 2nd edition of the prestigious award.
 Been made popular by Living in Bondage, and Glamour Girls, brought about the recognition and celebration of her talents at The Afro Heritage Broadcasting and Entertainment Awards (AHBEA).

-Death

-Okere died in 1999, possibly from mistreatment by her husband, Emeka Ossai, and in-laws due to her delay in childbearing.
-She was buried in her hometown, Okolochi, and was mourned by her colleagues in the Nollywood industry, the majority of whom were present at her funeral.
-Her death was the first to shake Nollywood.